Nasser Al-Sane

-Nasser Al-Sane is a former member of the Kuwaiti National Assembly, representing the third district.
+Nasser Jassim Abdullah Khalifa Al-Sane (Arabic: ناصر جاسم عبد الله خليفة الصانع) is a former member of the Kuwaiti National Assembly representing the third district.
 Born in 1955, Al-Sane obtained a PhD in Business Administration before being elected to the National Assembly in 1992.
 While political parties are illegal in Kuwait, Al-Sane affiliates with the Islamist Hadas party.

-Opposes Project Kuwait
+Project Kuwait opposition

 Project Kuwait is a $7 billion, 25-year plan, first formulated in 1997 by the SPC, to increase the country's oil production (and to help compensate for declines at the mature Burgan field), with the help of international oil companies.
 In particular, Kuwait aims to increase output at five northern oil fields (Abdali, Bahra, Ratqa, Raudhatain, and Sabriya) from their current rate of around 650000 oilbbl/d to 900000 oilbbl/d within three years.

-Al-Sane opposes Project Kuwait and allowing foreign oil companies into Kuwait.
+Al-Sane opposed Project Kuwait and allowing foreign oil companies into Kuwait.
 On December 23, 2005, Al-Sane told the press that he opposed the entry of these foreign companies because it is barred by the constitution: "The step the government wants to take is against the law, and we have to stand against it strongly...
 The constitutional issue is the main one.
 We're not against foreign investments, but the problem is that you have to stick to the constitution."

-Wary of Ministry Purging
+Ministry purging concerns

-In May 2007, Al-Sane, chairman of the parliamentary subcommittee for Employment and Administrative Reforms, urged Prime Minister Sheikh Nasser Mohammed Al-Ahmed Al-Sabah “to intervene and stop some ministers from ousting senior and highly experienced employees from the ministries.”
+In May 2007, Al-Sane, chairman of the parliamentary subcommittee for Employment and Administrative Reforms, urged Prime Minister Sheikh Nasser Al-Mohammed Al-Sabah “to intervene and stop some ministers from ousting senior and highly experienced employees from the ministries.”
 Al-Sane argued that, “some ministers are forcing senior employees who have gained valuable experience in their respective fields to take retirement without even consulting them...
 This practice will prove harmful in the long run as employees with very little experience are being appointed at senior positions.”
 Al-Sane drafted a bill to address the issue, which he believes could be devises between the cabinet and the parliament: "If the Prime Minister does not take quick measures to end this practice, it will sour the relations between the government and parliament."